splorp/newtontalk-faq/newtontalk-faq.md

 ### Anti-spam Software

-If you use challenge and response anti-spam software, you must have the ability to whitelist either:
+If you use challenge and response antispam software, you must have the ability to whitelist either:

 All mail from our server: